Disaster Apps for Your Digital Go Bag

 This app is for emergency workers and people with communication needs such as difficulty understanding English, hearing impairments, and cognitive disabilities.
 It uses easy-to-understand icons for two-way communication during an emergency.

 This app will connect behavioral health responders to evidenced-based behavioral health resources for use in the field.
 Users can access pre-loaded resources when Internet connectivity is limited, locate nearby treatment facilities, search for key materials and share information with colleagues and survivors.

 PFA Mobile assists responders who provide psychological first aid as part of an organized response effort.
 The app was funded by the U.S. Department of Veterans Affairs’ National Center for PTSD in partnership with the National Child Traumatic Stress Network, the Substance Abuse and Mental Health Services Administration, the Department of Defense's National Center for Telehealth & Technology (T2), and the VA’s Patient Care Services.

 PTSD Coach provides users with information about post-traumatic stress disorder (PTSD), including educational resources, information about professional care, a self-assessment tool, opportunities to find support, and tools to help manage the stresses of daily life with PTSD.

 Provider Resilience gives frontline providers tools to keep themselves productive and emotionally healthy as they help service members, veterans, and their families.
 The app also features stress-busting and compassion satisfaction-building tools.

-Centers for Disease Control (CDC) app and mobile web page provide health and safety information related to emergencies and disasters.
+The CDC mobile app provides health and safety information related to emergencies and disasters.